ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 ### 5. Camera Phones

+Definitely you all are experts in this camera type and no need lengthy paragraphs.
 Camera phones are mobile phones that have built-in cameras.
 Many people now rely on their camera phones as their primary camera, using them to take photos and videos for personal and professional use.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam12.jpg)

+Main difference of phone cameras from above camera types is the sensor size(Overall photo quality is highly depends on this).
+Phone camera sensor size is relatively smaller to fit in a mobile phone.

 Overall, camera phones are a convenient and versatile option for photographers of all levels.
 While they may not have the same level of control and image quality as a dedicated camera, they offer a convenient and easy-to-use way to capture and share photos and videos on the go.

-## Structure of a Digital Camera
+## Structure and Operation of a Digital Camera

+I will explain a little about the inside of a typical DSLR camera whos in the below images.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam3.gif)

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam16.jpg)

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam17.jpg)

-## Operation Of a Camera

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam1.gif)

+Light will enter to the camera via the front lens(a combination of multiple lenses) and get reflected by a mirror(which can be moved up and down).
+Then the light enters to a prism struture made out of glass and goes in to the viewfinder at the top of the camera.
+This will helps the photographer to view the scene and focus and change best settings.

+When the Capture button is pressed, the mirror will move upwords(mechanically) and allows the light to fall on the image sensor for a small time ( can be varied from minutes to few nano seconds) according to the settings.
+Then the sensor will sends the digitally created image of our scene to a small computer inside the camera( microprocessor ).

+Voila...!
+The image will be stored in a SD memory card and can be review on the LCD display on the go...How fascinating!!

 ## Select the Best Camera for You

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam15.jpg)